RRLash/Map-Making-Tools/Tutorials/OSM-Workshop/OSM-Workshop.md

   - Take a look at MapRoulette

 2:00, **Discuss Editing Experience**
-  - Demo [Potlatch](http://wiki.openstreetmap.org/wiki/Potlatch_2) (incase you have to edit with MS Internet Explorer!)
+  - Demoonstrate mapping in [Potlatch](http://wiki.openstreetmap.org/wiki/Potlatch_2) (incase you have to edit with MS Internet Explorer!)
   - Demonstrate advanced editing with [JOSM](http://learnosm.org/en/beginner/start-josm/)
-  - Demonstrate using the OSM Wiki to understand tagging conventions
   - Explore all the different things that are already mapped in OSM by browsing the [map](openstreetmap.org) and by visiting the [OSM Wiki Map Features](http://wiki.osm.org/wiki/Map_Features) page.
     - [Taginfo](http://taginfo.openstreetmap.org/): See word cloud of most popular OSM tag Keys, and invidual statistics for each tag used.
     - [Neis One!](http://neis-one.org/): The personal website of Pascal Neis, there are lots of great webtools for tracking and analyzing edits to OSM by location, individual user name, and change sets.
 [How did you contributed to OpenStreetMap](http://hdyc.neis-one.org/) generates a custom activity report for a specific username.
 [Your OSM HeatMap](http://yosmhm.neis-one.org/) generates a custom heat map based on aggregating the location of a single users edits globally.
 [Who's around me](http://resultmaps.neis-one.org/oooc) shows the location of other users based on a mean location of their edits for a specific point in time, or averages over 6 months.
     - [ito!
 OSM Mapper](http://www.itoworld.com/static/openstreetmap_tools/osm_mapper.html) Account required.
 Generate maps and reports of editing activity by user, by tag, or by time for a user defined area.
 Maps and tables are exportable in several easily accessible formats.